axonivy-market/market/market/connector/uipath/README.md

 ## Authentication

 Security matters!
-Data flows between the UiPath Orchestrator and the Axon.ivy Engine are encrypted and protected by OAUTH access tokens.
+Data flows between the UiPath Orchestrator and the Axon Ivy Engine are encrypted and protected by OAUTH access tokens.

 However, the systems must be introduced to each other.
-The Axon.ivy Engine needs a valid clientId and userKey that are allowed to connect to UiPath as substitute for your user account.
+The Axon Ivy Engine needs a valid clientId and userKey that are allowed to connect to UiPath as substitute for your user account.

 Proceed as follows:
 1. Start any process that contains an UiPath activity interaction.